PostHog/posthog.com/contents/product-engineers/multivariate-testing.md

 In isolation, changing the button texts might affect how well users understand your app.
 Similarly, moving the navigation menu from the top to the side could influence their ability to navigate it.

-However, when you combine and test these changes together, you may discover that their combined effect is greater than each individual change.
+However, when you combine and test these changes together, you may discover that their combined effect is not necessarily greater than each individual change.

 Multivariate testing enables you to uncover insights like these.